mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 - **Best ending unlocked**

 **If Refused/Attacked:**
 > *(Hardens)* *"Then we're done talking.
 I gave you a chance.
 I tried.
 But you chose them over me.
 Over truth.
 Over justice."
-(Touches all three Components—they begin merging) "Then watch.
+(Touches all five Components—they begin merging) "Then watch.
 Watch as I tear down everything you're trying to protect.
 LICH!
 CHAMPIONS!
 TO ME!"*

 - **Boss battle begins**
 - **Transition to Quest 3.5**